UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/3-ImprovementProjects/C3-TrainingOutreach.md

+# Improvement Project Process: Section C Part 3: Training and Outreach Re: Keeping Data Clean

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

 ## Timing